Are Holly Berries Poisonous to Humans & Animals?

 Are Holly Berries Poisonous to Dogs, Cats, & Other Pets?
 What about pets like dogs, cats and horses: are the leaves and berries toxic to these animals?
 The leaves and berries are of low toxicity to these animals.
 Again, the taste of the leaves (and in some cases the spines on the leaves) and the berries just do not taste very good and they will probably not eat much of any part of the Holly plants.
 If these animals were to consume enough, the symptoms are vomiting, diarrhea, and depression.

-Are Holly Berries Poisonous to Bird?
+Are Holly Berries Poisonous to Birds?
 What about holly plants and songbirds and migratory birds in your yard?
-Feeding the birds is wildly entertaining and Nature Hills devotes so much of our production to growing so many plants that produce food for wildlife.
-Creating backyard wildlife habitats has become so popular to attract more songbirds, migratory birds and a whole lot more interesting landscape.
+Feeding the birds is wildly entertaining and Nature Hills devotes so much of our production to growing plants that produce food for wildlife.
+Creating backyard wildlife habitats has become popular to attract more songbirds, migratory birds and to creatae a whole lot more interesting landscape.

 Planting a good mix of evergreen and deciduous plants that produce food is where to start and Holly plants are included in that mix to feed the birds.